Qu'est-ce que c'est? Un Décryptage Complet de l'Expression Française

 Understanding the Literal Meaning

 Literally translated, "qu'est-ce que c'est?" means "what is it?".
-However, this literal translation barely scratches the surface of its actual usage.
+Still, this literal translation barely scratches the surface of its actual usage.
 While it can indeed be used to ask for the identity of an object, person, or phenomenon, its applications extend far beyond this simple inquiry.
 The phrase often serves as a conversational placeholder, expressing a range of emotions and inquiries beyond a simple request for identification.

 Multiple Contexts and Nuances of "Qu'est-ce que c'est?"